A FILM by BEN HOLMAN & NEIRIN JONES with ORIGINAL SOUNDTRACK by BEN LAMAR GAY

 Ben’s performances and creative projects have been embraced by communities across the globe including the Netherlands, Brazil, Italy, France, Poland, Nigeria, Germany, Cuba and more.

-The Soundtrack to “This Is Bate Bola” will be released later this year on International Anthem and titled "Confetti in the Sky like Fireworks".
+The Soundtrack to “This Is Bate Bola” will be released shortly on International Anthem and titled "Confetti in the Sky like Fireworks".

 Photo credits: Neirin Jones